kimpro82/MyBizApps/Shell/AddFix/README.md

 ## [Add Fix (2023.10.30)](#list)

-- Update : Can add a suffix or replace part of file names in a folder
+- Update : Can also add a suffix or replace part of file names in a folder
 - Usage
   ```bat
   AddFix.vbs <substring> <prefix/suffix/replace> <text1> <text2(optional only when replace)> <test(optional)>